March 27, 2019

 Refusing Reasonable Requests for Documentation

-If your insurer arrives at a decision that you find objectionable, you’re entitled to documentation outlining their decision.
-You should ask them to send you a detailed written explanation of why they made their decision.
-Insurance companies acting in bad faith may refuse to provide you with copies of the documents (the policy, the reports of “experts,” the medical records, etc.) they relied upon to deny you of a fair settlement.
-Obviously, if the insurance company was proud of the way they made their decision, they would be happy to explain it to you in detail.
-If they will not do so, you should be on high alert that you have been treated in bad faith.
+If your insurer arrives at a decision that you find objectionable, you should request documentation justifying their decision.
+You are entitled to this information.
+Ask them to provide you with a detailed written explanation of why your claim was denied.
+Insurance companies acting in bad faith may refuse to provide you with copies of the documents (e.g., the policy, the reports of “experts,” the medical records) upon which they relied.
+This is an act of bad faith.

-Insurance companies sometimes hire “experts” to help them evaluate policyholders’ claims.
-These can be doctors, engineers, lawyers, mechanics, body shops, etc. There is nothing preventing insurance companies from doing this; in fact, if it is done correctly it can be an act of good faith.
-If an adjuster genuinely needs the opinion of an expert in a given field, he or she should get that opinion before making a decision on a claim.
-The problem arises when an insurance company hires an expert they know to be biased in their favor – one they know will give an opinion in the insurance company’s favor.
-For example, if an insurance company sends a policyholder’s personal injury claim to be evaluated by a doctor they have used (and paid) hundreds of times who never believes a policyholder is really injured, that “expert” doctor is not unbiased.
-It can be bad faith for an insurance company to rely on the opinion of a biased expert.
+Insurance companies sometimes hire “experts” (including doctors, lawyers, engineers, and mechanics) to assist in evaluating claims. if this is done correctly, it can be an act of good faith, as these professionals can provide much needed information.
+Problems arise, however, when insurance companies engage experts they know to be biased in their favor.
+For example, if an insurance company sends a policyholder’s personal injury claim to be evaluated by a doctor they have used (and paid) hundreds of times, who never believes a policyholder is really injured, that doctor is biased.
+When insurance companies rely on biased experts, they are acting in bad faith.

 Attorney Doug Terry